nicholy/CMPT276-Project/ProductDocument.md

 </font>_

 ### __Meeting Schedule__

-<br>    Members are expected to show up at weekly meetings scheduled on Mondays at 10:30 AM for an hour,
+<br>    Team members are expected to show up at weekly meetings scheduled on Mondays at 10:30 AM for an hour,
 <br>    before class and 12:30 - 1:30 after class on Monday, Wednesday, and Friday.
 Also our group
 <br>    will have an online discussion Saturday night at 8:30PM - 9:30PM using Skype/Facebook Messenger/Discord.

 ### __Communication Tool/Techniques__

-   Communication tools we will use outside of school would consist of Facebook Messenger, or Skype.
+<br>    Communication tools utilized outside of school would consist of Facebook Messenger, and Skype.
+<br>    Most of the planning documents and presentation materials(Powerpoint) will be completed in the form of Google Docs and Google Slides for ease of access.

 ### __Details of Software Methodology__

 <br>    Members are expected to follow an incremental development model while working on the project,
 <br>    where the project will be divided into smaller releases.
+Early releases would consist of the core properties of Chip-8, with later releases containing various add-ons(the games, the application).

 ### __Testing and Quality Assurance Tools__

 <br>    Tools we will use for testing and assuring the quality would consist of  Javascript Sandbox and a
-<br>    manual code in a separate Javascript file.(Build up with each release)
+<br>    manual code in a separate Javascript file(Build up with each release).

 ### __Main Implementation Language/ Software Repository__

-   Main implementation language would be Javascript and all code would be stored using GitHub.
+<br>   Main implementation language would be Javascript and all code would be stored using GitHub.

 ### __Detailed Use Cases For Next Release__